 I probably cleaned the leaves of my Calathea three or four weeks before this happened, had I done it more frequently, I’d probably prevent the Spider mites from spreading.
 Sometimes you can’t be on top of everything, especially if you have many plants, but whenever you have the time, a check up on your plant can be crucial.

 I use a wet microfiber cloth to clean my plants.
 Just gently go through the leaves and clean both the top and underside of the leaf.
-Another thing you can do is to mix Neem oil and water (just a bit of oil, not too much), and clean the leaves with this mixture.
+Another thing you can do is to mix Neem oil, dish soap and water (just a bit of oil, not too much), and spray the leaves with this mixture.